-As we near the end of a tumultuous year filled with uncertainty, the word gratitude may not be on the tip of our tongues!
-Which is precisely why it’s so important to hit the brakes, take a deep breath and start to unpack the things that went right in 2020.
-Yes, right.
+The word gratitude may not always be on the tip of our tongues when we’re juggling daily life!
+That’s why it’s so important to hit the brakes, take a deep breath, and focus on what went right.
 You’ll be pretty amazed at how many things there are to be grateful for (even if they seemed small at the time).

-We know the idea of adding another item to your already busy day may seem daunting but think of it more like a life shift rather than a task on your to-list.
+We know the idea of adding another item to your already busy day may seem daunting.
+Think of it more like a life shift rather than a task on your to-list.
 We’ve also made it super easy!

-1. How to THINK with an attitude of gratitude.
+- How to THINK with an attitude of gratitude

-2. How to SPEAK with gratitude in our words and from our hearts.
+- How to SPEAK with gratitude in our words and from our hearts

-5. Get ready to LIVE our lives with a grateful soul.
+- Get ready to LIVE our lives with a grateful soul

 Step One: Mindfulness

 A life filled with gratitude begins inside our minds.
-Have you ever heard this quote from Lao Tzu (he’s the guy that wrote the Tao Te Ching)?
+Have you ever heard this quote from Lao Tzu (author of the Tao Te Ching)?

 “Watch your thoughts; they become words.